 Assoc.
 Prof. Dr Reza Vatankhah Barenji

-Dr.Reza Vatankhah Barenji received a Ph.D. degree in mechanical engineering.
-He is currently an Associate Professor with the Industrial Engineering Department Ankara, Turkey.
-He is the founder and director of Smart Engineering and Health research group.
-He has authored or co-authored more than 50 international journal papers.
-His research interests include AI Applications in manufacturing, Pharma4.0, Artificial intelligence applications in healthcare, blockchain applications, smart medical production, continuous medicine production, Cyber physical-based PAT, cloud-based RTRT, and Drug development life cycle integration.
-He has extensive experience in process optimization (e.g. FSW, FSP, EDM) using response surface methodology , and distributed manufacturing control systems.
+Dr.Reza Vatankhah Barenji received a Ph.D. degree in mechanical engineering, he currently serves as a Senior Lecturer at the engineering department of Nottingham Trent University.
+Before joining NTU, Reza was an Associate Professor with the Industrial Engineering Department of the Hacettepe University, Ankara, Turkey.
+He was the founder and director of the Smart Engineering and Health research group where he has conducted research projects in the field of SME digitalization, Industrial Automation, cloud manufacturing, and Pharma 4.0 for Manufacturing and health with substantial government and industrial grants (Almost 3 MEuro).
+He has published over fifty refereed journal papers.
+His research interests include AI Applications in manufacturing, Industry4.0, Pharma4.0, Artificial intelligence applications in healthcare, blockchain applications, smart medical production, continuous medicine production, Cyber physical-based PAT, cloud-based RTRT, and Drug development life cycle integration.
+He has extensive experience in process optimization (e.g., FSW, FSP, EDM) using response surface methodology, and distributed manufacturing control systems.
 He is an active consultant for bio-mechatronic and Industry 4.0 projects in the pharmaceutical and automotive industries.

-In 2020, Dr.Reza received the Tubitak research award of Turkey in the interdisciplinary research branch for his research conducted in the past five years, and for introducing the “Pharma 4.0” context.
-His pharma4.0 achievement (Cyber-physical-based PAT (CPbPAT) framework for Pharma 4.0) is the first paper in the context (Published: Aug15-2019) that was reported in the world acclaimed journal “International journal of pharmaceutics”.
+Dr.Reza received the 2020 First-Class Tubitak research award of Turkey in the interdisciplinary research branch for his research conducted in the past five years, and for introducing the “Pharma 4.0” context.
+In 2021, Reza was endorsed as “Global Talent” by the British Royal Academy of Engineering.

 He is teaching Industry 4.0 and AI applications related courses including; Industry4.0, and Advance Manufacturing system.